 After you reach out, we will talk together over the phone for a free 15 minute consultation to see if we have a good fit for art therapy together.
 If not, I am happy to refer you out to other qualified therapists in the area who might be able to serve you.

-I am trained in art therapy and also fully trained in clinical mental health counseling.
+I use an integrated therapeutic approach with my clients, combining different theories and approaches.
 I offer individualized care in each session, with the creative process supporting you.
 I can be reached via phone at 1-802-613-0764

 Is art therapy covered by insurance?
 YES.
 I accept Vermont Medicaid and Vermont BC/BS with a possible co-pay.
 Contacting your insurance company directly beforehand to see if mental health services are covered is recommended.
 If you prefer to pay out-of-pocket, I offer out-of-pocket service for a 60 minute session for $110.
 I accept cash, credit cards, and local checks.
 I have a late cancellation (less than 24 hours) and no-show fee of $110.
 I am able to offer a sliding scale upon request and need.
 Payments and copayments are due at time of service.